blakegolliher/s3slower/LINUX_QUICKSTART.md

 ## Notes
 - The "sh: 1: Syntax error" message can be ignored - it's non-critical
+- If you get a "memcpy is not supported" error, the program will automatically retry with a compatibility version
 - Make sure to use HTTP (not HTTPS) endpoints
 - Run all scripts with sudo for BPF access